How to Do the New LSAT Writing Section

-But one thing that you may have — and, frankly, should have — neglected in your studies up to this point is the writing sample portion of the LSAT.
-But we at Most Strongly Supported wish to leave no stone left unturned and no LSAT section left unexplained.
+You’ve undoubtedly been diligent in your LSAT prep, completing hundreds of practice LSAT questions and taking a few practice exams.
+One thing that you may have neglected in your LSAT studies up to this point is the writing sample portion of the LSAT.
+But we wish to leave no stone left unturned and no LSAT section left unexplained.
+Moreover, you won’t even receive your LSAT score if you don’t have a writing sample on file.
 So let’s take a quick moment to discuss the writing sample.

-It’s especially important that we address this section, because the June test brings major changes to the writing sample.
+It’s especially important that we address this section, because the LSAC made some important changes to the writing section.
 For one, LSAC rebranded the section as, simply, “LSAT Writing.”
 It’s no longer is just a sample of your writing skills — it’s your writing, in all of its glory or ignominy.
 Second — and much more importantly — you will no longer be doing this section on test day or at your test center.
 Instead of having to spend thirty-five extra minutes in a sweaty classroom wracked with all the nervous energy and desperation that only a few dozens-worth of anxious pre-law types can provide, you get to go home early and, on a later date, do the writing section from the comfort of your home.
+In fact, LSAT Writing opens up eight days before your LSAT test date, so you can get it out the way sooner.
 Also, instead of having to actually handwrite out the essay like some dang Luddite peasant, you get to type it out on a laptop or desktop computer, using exam software that LSAC will provide.

 So with these changes to the writing sample in mind, here are step-by-step instructions on how to best conquer the new LSAT writing section.